pkgzm/samplesubproject/README.md

-# samplesubproject
+# Sample subproject

-A sample Meson subproject ready to clone
+A sample Meson subproject ready to clone.